 Now I want to introduce to you another Pharisee who eventually came to the Lord Jesus.
 He probably was the greatest enemy the Lord Jesus Christ ever had.
-I do not believe that anyone has ever hated Christ as Saul of Tarsus hated Him.
-I do not believe that Justin the Apostate hated Him as intensely as did Saul of Tarsus.
-He was a Pharisee of the Pharisees, the best prospect that they had.
-He was a young man; he had been trained in the best school, the school of Gamaliel.
-He was brilliant, probably one of the most brilliant men the world has ever produced - so much so that Festus the governor said, "Much learning doth make thee mad."
+I don't believe anyone has ever hated Christ as Saul of Tarsus hated Him.
+I don't believe Justin the Apostate hated Him as intensely as did Saul.
+He was a Pharisee of the Pharisees, the best prospect they had.
+He was a young man who had been trained in the best school, the school of Gamaliel.
+He was brilliant, probably one of the most brilliant men the world has ever produced-so much so that Festus the governor said, "Much learning doth make thee mad."
 He was an educated man, and he hated Jesus.

-Although the Scripture is silent on this point, I think that he was present at the crucifixion of Jesus.
+Although Scripture is silent on this point, I think he was present at the crucifixion of Jesus.
 We know how much Saul hated Him.
 We know that after the death and resurrection of Christ, and after the Day of Pentecost when the church began and persecution broke upon it, the man who led the persecution was Saul of Tarsus.
-All the other Pharisees, when the Christians had been driven out of Jerusalem, seemed satisfied and did not care about pursuing them any further.
-But Saul of Tarsus went to the chief priest and asked that he be given letters to the synagogues in Damascus, for he had heard that numbers of the Christians had gone that way and he did not intend to rest until he was assured that everyone who named the name of Jesus was either imprisoned or put to death.
+All the other Pharisees, when the Christians had been driven out of Jerusalem, seemed satisfied and didn't care about pursuing them any further.
+But Saul of Tarsus went to the chief priest and asked that he be given letters to the synagogues in Damascus, for he had heard that Christians had gone that way and he didn't intend to rest until he was assured everyone who named the name of Jesus was either imprisoned or put to death.
 He hated them because he hated Christ.
-Imagine this brilliant young Pharisee, hating Jesus as he did and as energetic as he was, staying home on the day of the crucifixion, saying, "Well, I have some studying that I have to do" or "I have something else that will occupy my mind for this day."
-No, I think he joined that group of Pharisees that sat down, shot out the lip, and mocked Him as He hung on the cross.
+Imagine this brilliant young Pharisee, hating Jesus as he did and as energetic as he was, staying home on the day of the crucifixion, saying, "Well, I have some studying to do that day."
+No, I think he joined that group of Pharisees that sat down, shot out the lip, and mocked Jesus as He hung on the cross.

 Later, on the way to Damascus with papers, breathing out threats, hating the Christians and hating Christ, the Lord Jesus waylaid him, knocked him down into the dust.
-This man, Saul of Tarsus, found out that Jesus of Nazareth was alive and that He was his Savior and the fulfillment of Old Testament prophecies.
+Saul of Tarsus found out that Jesus of Nazareth was alive and that He was his Savior and the fulfillment of Old Testament prophecies.
 And he yielded his heart and life to Jesus Christ (see Acts 9:1-16).
 Years later he wrote, "He loved me and gave Himself for me" (see Galatians 2:20).
-I believe he was remembering that day he stood ridiculing beneath the cross and heard Jesus say, "Father, forgive them; for they know not what they do" (Luke 23:34).
-He had thought he knew what he was doing.
-At that time, the cross was foolishness to him, but years later he declared, "It is the power of God unto salvation."
+I believe he was remembering that day he stood ridiculing beneath the cross and heard Jesus say, "Father, forgive them, for they do not know what they do" (Luke 23:34).
+He thought he knew what he was doing.
+At that time, the cross was foolishness to him, but years later he declared "it is the power of God to salvation" (Romans 1:16).
 It transformed his life.

 Two Pharisees came to the cross.
 One of them said, "It's foolishness," and he went into eternity his way.
-Another Pharisee came to the cross, and for him it had no meaning - but wait a minute, then he met the One who died on that cross, and was able to say, "He loved me and gave Himself for me...for the preaching of the cross is to them that perish foolishness; but unto us who are saved it is the power of God" (see Galatians 2:20 and 1 Corinthians 1:18).
+Another Pharisee came to the cross, and for him it had no meaning.
+But then he met the One who died on that cross, and was able to say, "He loved me and gave Himself for me ... for the preaching of the cross is foolishness to those who perish, but to us who are saved it's the power of God" (see Galatians 2:20 and 1 Corinthians 1:18).